Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections

-The above definition is based on the notion of robust features introduced by \citet{featuresnotbugs}, specialized to the case of GAM model.
-Based on Definition \ref{def:robust}, the goal would be to approximate $h$ using the most robust feature (or features).
-However, searching over all $f\in\mathcal{F}$ is difficult, and hence, we focus on features that are linear transformations of $\phi$, that is, $f(x) = \bm{M}^\top \phi(x)$ for some $\bm{M} : \mathcal{H}\to\mathcal{H}$ (or in $\bm{M}\in\mathbb{R}^{p\times p}$).
-For such features, one can bound the robustness score from below, under an independent noise model. \\
+The above definition is based on the notion of robust features introduced by \citet{featuresnotbugs} as $\gamma-$robustly useful features, specialized to GAM model.
+While the $\gamma-$robustly useful feature in \citet{featuresnotbugs} is defined on the network output, we define it for the penultimate feature $f$ with a new class-specific definition $s_{\mathcal{D},\bm{\beta},c}(f)$.
+Based on Definition \ref{def:robust}, the goal is to approximate $h$ using the most robust features.
+Searching over all $f\in\mathcal{F}$ is difficult, hence, we focus on features that are linear maps of $\phi$, that is, $f(x) = \bm{M}^\top \phi(x)$ for some $\bm{M} : \mathcal{H}\to\mathcal{H}$ (or $\bm{M}\in\mathbb{R}^{p\times p}$).
+For such features, we bound the robustness score from below, under an independent noise model.

 \begin{theorem}[Lower bound on robustness] Given $h(\mathbf{x}) = \bm{\beta}^\top \phi(\mathbf{x})$.
 Assume that the distribution $\mathcal{D}$ is such that $y = h(\mathbf{x}) + \bm{\epsilon}$, where $\bm{\epsilon} \in \mathbb{R}^C$ has independent coordinates, each satisfying $\mathbb{E}[\epsilon_c] = 0$, $\mathbb{E}[\epsilon_c^2] \leq \sigma^2$ for all $c \in \{1,\ldots,C\}$.
 Further, assume that the map $\phi$ is $L$-Lipschitz, that is, $\Vert\phi(\mathbf{x})- \phi(\tilde{\mathbf{x}})\Vert_\mathcal{H} \leq L\Vert \mathbf{x}-\tilde{\mathbf{x}}\Vert$.
 Then, for any $f = \bm{M}\phi$ and every $c \in\{1,\ldots,C\}$,